Netatmo: Products

 Smart Home Weather Station: launched in 2012, this was the brand's first product.
 It measures ultra-local weather data and is made up of two modules: an indoor module and an outdoor module.

 Additional Smart Indoor Module: launched in 2013, this is an accessory for the Smart Home Weather Station.

 Smart Thermostat: launched in 2013, this was designed by Philippe Starck.
 It helps users save energy while maintaining the right temperature in their home.

 Smart Rain Gauge: launched in 2014, this is an accessory for the Smart Home Weather Station that measures rainfall.

 Smart Indoor Camera: launched in 2015, it is equipped with facial-recognition technology.
 In real time, it alerts its user in the event of an intruder entering their home.

 Smart Outdoor Camera: launched in 2016, this camera distinguishes between people, animals and cars.
 In real time, it alerts its user in the event of an intruder setting foot on their property.

 Smart Anemometer: launched in 2016, this measures wind direction and speed.

 Smart Radiator Valves: launched in 2017, they were designed by Philippe Starck.
 They are used to control the temperature of a home, room by room.
 They are available as a package for central heating or as a complement to the Smart Thermostat.

-Smart Indoor Air Quality Monitor: launched in 2017, this analyses a home's temperature, humidity, noise and CO₂ level, and provides advice for creating a healthier environment.
+Smart Indoor Air Quality Monitor: launched in 2017, this analyses a home's temperature, humidity, noise and CO2 level, and provides advice for creating a healthier environment.

 Smart Smoke Alarm: launched in 2018, this sends an alert to a smartphone in real time in the event of fire detection.

+Smart Video Doorbell: launched in 2020, 2 Way Audio, HD 1080P, Person Detection, Night Vision, Easy Installation, No Subscription Fees, NDBUS.
+Now discontinued due the low sales and hardware limitations.

 WeatherMap

 The smart home weather stations of users who share their outdoor data are displayed on the WeatherMap, an open-access map that displays temperatures, wind information and levels of rainfall.

-In 2018, Norway’s public weather service YR began to use WeatherMap to improve its forecasts for people in Norway, Sweden, Finland and Denmark.
+In 2018, Norway's public weather service YR began to use WeatherMap to improve its forecasts for people in Norway, Sweden, Finland and Denmark.

 Co-developed products

-Through its ‘with Netatmo’ program, the company partners with construction companies to develop products incorporated into the infrastructure of individual homes, in areas such as new builds or renovation.
+Through its ‘with Netatmo' program, the company partners with construction companies to develop products incorporated into the infrastructure of individual homes, in areas such as new builds or renovation.

 In January 2018, Netatmo worked with French company Legrand to co-create and launch various internet-connected switches and sockets through which lighting, roller shutters and electric devices can be remotely controlled from a smartphone or vocally.

 In July 2018, Netatmo launched products which allows Velux roof windows, blinds and roller shutters to be operated remotely and automatically.

 With the Muller group, Netatmo co-created an electric-radiator connection module designed to regulate smart heating systems room by room.